Published by : Bipin BaloniPublished on: May 26, 2026

 • Take a deep breath and exhale forcefully through your nose while contracting your abdominal muscles.

+This is one of the best pranayamas to add to your daily life.
 Practice Kapalbhati for about 1-3 minutes initially, gradually extending the duration as your stamina improves.

 Read MoreHow To Do Kapalbhati Pranayama And What Are Its Benefits